How to Install Tomcat 9 on Ubuntu 18.04

 Step 6: Configure Tomcat Web Management Interface

-Now that Tomcat is installed and running the next step is to create a user who will have access the web management interface.
+Now that Tomcat is installed and running, the next step is to create a user with access the web management interface.

 Tomcat users and roles are defined in the

 tomcat-users.xml file.
-This file is a template with comments and examples describing how to configure the create a user or role.
+This file is a template with comments and examples describing how to configure user or role.

 sudo nano /opt/tomcat/latest/conf/tomcat-users.xml